-Acknowledgments.
-We thank the three reviewers for their helpful comments, which have led to significant improvements in this paper.
-In particular Professor Fei-Fei Jin suggested consideration of stochastic forcing.
-GYY acknowledges the support of the National Centre for Atmospheric Science (NCAS) and the NERC project (NE/I012419/1).
-GYY is a member of NCAS.
+We thank the three reviewers for their helpful comments, which have led to significant improvements in this article.
+In particular Fei-Fei Jin suggested consideration of stochastic forcing.
+GYY acknowledges the support of the National Centre for Atmospheric Science (NCAS), a cooperative research centre of the Natural Environment Research Council (NERC), under the Agreed number R8/H12/83; and the NERC project 'Fundamental influences of large-scale wave dynamics on tropical weather systems' (NE/I012419/1).